 The RSC budget notes that federal employees covered under the Federal Employees Health Benefits Program (FEHB) pay for about 30% of their premiums while the government pays the remaining 70%.
 However, it says, “Because this ratio does not change with the higher-priced coverage options, federal employees have the incentive to choose the more expensive plans on the taxpayer’s dime.”

-To remedy this, it suggests to change to a premium support system in which the government would offer a standard federal contribution towards the purchase of health insurance and employees would be responsible for paying the rest.
+To remedy this, it suggests changing to a premium support system in which the government would offer a standard federal contribution towards the purchase of health insurance and employees would be responsible for paying the rest.
 “This option would encourage employees to purchase plans with the appropriate amount of coverage that fits their needs,” according to the proposal.

 It also says that the government should reduce how much it pays for premiums to more closely align with the private sector, but offers no specifics as to what percentage this should be, only that it would presumably be less than the 70% figure it highlighted.